Learning to Manage Difficult Emotions in Life

-Lisa and Terry married when they were 18, and shortly brought two daughters into the world.
+Lisa and Terry married when they were 18 and shortly brought two daughters into the world.
 By the time the oldest one was five years old, Lisa and Terry had divorced.
-It wasn’t exactly amicable to begin with, but over the years they’ve built a life around their daughters.
+It wasn’t exactly amicable, to begin with, but over the years, they’ve built a life around their daughters.

 The oldest daughter, Nicole, lived with Lisa growing up.
-The youngest daughter, Jessica chose to live with Terry immediately after the divorce.
-Both Lisa and Terry agreed to the arrangement and their daughters thrived because of it.
+The youngest daughter, Jessica, chose to live with Terry immediately after the divorce.
+Both Lisa and Terry agreed to the arrangement, and their daughters thrived because of it.

-Twenty-five years later at a shared family Thanksgiving, Nicole and Jessica find themselves immensely grateful to share their family table with both parents, and their respective significant others.
+Twenty-five years later, at a shared family Thanksgiving, Nicole and Jessica find themselves immensely grateful to share their family table with both parents and their respective significant others.

-Terry remarried, and Lisa brought her boyfriend to family dinner.
-It’s worth noting that this a tradition with this particular family strange as it may seem.
+Terry re-married and Lisa brought her boyfriend to family dinner.
+It’s worth noting that this a tradition with this particular family, strange as it may seem.
 However, it’s not perfect.
 What family is?

 Lisa finds herself jealous of Terry’s very young wife at the table.
-Originally, Christina was a friend of Nicole’s who started dating Terry after she was invited to a mix family dinner.
+Originally, Christina was a friend of Nicole’s who started dating Terry after she was invited to a mixed family dinner.
 Lisa finds Christina’s presence as Terry’s new wife difficult to deal with.

-Still, try as she might, Lisa can’t control the feelings of jealousy or her angry emotions.
+Still, try as she might; Lisa can’t control the feelings of jealousy or her angry emotions.
 She can, however, regulate how she responds to these difficult emotions.

-In this sense, personal responsibility helps Lisa to experience her emotions, understand what they are and why she’s experiencing them, and then react in a socially acceptable way.
+In this sense, personal responsibility helps Lisa experience her emotions, understand what they are and why she’s experiencing them, and then react in a socially acceptable way.
 If she loses her temper or says something nasty at the Thanksgiving dinner table, her daughters may not appreciate her actions.
 Terry and Christina certainly won’t.